Last Updated: April 2026

 Bamboo House

-The Peking duck, thin beef slices with sauerkraut stew, and Sichuan fried chicken at Bamboo House on Chang Street was one of my favorite meals in 2022, as quoted in this Eater article.
-I am v happy this Houston restaurant, offering a delightful blend of American, Texas, and Xian flavors, is here.
+The Peking duck, thin beef slices with sauerkraut stew, and Sichuan fried chicken at Bamboo House on Chang Street was one of my favorite meals in 2022 (quoted in Eater).
+This Houston transplant has become a destination Chinese restaurant in Austin.

 Price Range: $$

-What To Order: Peking duck, thin beef slices with sauerkraut stew, and Sichuan fried chicken
+What to order: Peking duck, thin beef slices with sauerkraut stew, Sichuan fried chicken.

 7010 Easy Wind Dr Unit 100, bamboohouseaustin.com